vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 In this example a (binary) template is created to check if the current month is August.

 <img src="images_templates/create_helper_template.gif" alt="" width="450px">

+The template helpers are more user friendly to create, but lack some of the options the YAML configuration does, like templating the icon of the sensor, and workting with triggers.
+It also doesn't have the option to provide a template for `availablity` of the entity.

 ---